Strawberry Picking in North Carolina (25+ Great Farms and When to Go)

 Want to try before you buy?
 You can eat as many strawberries as possible while picking them in the fields!

-When visiting the Willow Spring location, try their homemade ice cream, available in 16 different flavors.
+When visiting the Willow Spring location, try their homemade ice cream, which is available in 16 different flavors.

 Waller Family Farm